wp-plugins/robo-gallery/readme.txt

 In gallery settings you can find hover type options.
 In settings of the gallery you can select custom hover effect settings or even template for customization of the gallery thumbnails hover

+= How to change quality of the gallery thumbnails? =

+Quality of the gallery thumbnails could be easily changed in gallery size option / thumbnails options / source

 = Is it possible to create direct link on the front end to the gallery? =

 Yes, you can use generated direct link inside particular gallery settings